 Highlights: Spacious, Comfortable, Family-Friendly

 U.S. News called the Subaru Outback “the official car of outdoor adventures,” and it’s no surprise why.
 The sport utility vehicle comes standard with all-wheel drive and has an interior of more than 35 cubic feet behind the rear seats and about 73 cubic feet with the seats down.
-You’ll be able to stuff the cargo area with outdoor gear, and come nighttime, you’ll have more than enough room to stretch out on your Luno Life Air Mattress.
+You’ll be able to stuff the cargo area with outdoor gear, and come nighttime, you’ll have more than enough room to stretch out on your Luno Signature Air Mattress.

 With 8.7 inches of ground clearance and hill descent control, the Outback will also make offroading feel breezy so your adventure won’t end when the road does.
 The standard 4-cylinder engine will give you all the power you need with an impressive fuel economy of up to 32 mpg.
 Forget splitting gas 14 ways with friends.
 Tell them you’ve got it covered, and get one of them to buy you tacos later.